EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

-  providing XML representation of its own applications, in order to register them with the [EGI AppDB](http://appdb.egi.eu), and associates the returned ids with the entries in its own backend.
+  providing XML representation of its own applications, in order to register them with the [EGI AppDB](http://appdb.egi.eu), and associates the returned IDs with the entries in its own backend.
 It also issues a GET operation to

   `https://appdb-pi.egi.eu/rest/1.0/applications?listmode=listing`